danmilgram/trending-repos-ui/README.md

 # trending-repos-ui
-Vue project that connects to trending-repos-api to show trending Github repositories.
+DAP project that connects to trending-repos-api to show trending Github repositories.

-Also allows to mark favourites repos and save them in a Smart Contract.
+Allows to mark favourites repos and save them in a Smart Contract.

 # how to run?
 1. Install NPM